 “My father’s mother, Bubbie Ruth, was an amazing cook and baker.
 One of my favorite memories is working in her kitchen, patting rolls of mandel bread dough into the baking pan.
 She would always bring a fresh batch with her when she and my Zadie came to visit from Florida.
 After Bubbie died in 2002, my mom took over the recipe and always stores it in her special mandel bread tin.
 She would send it to my sister at college and once sent me a huge batch when I was living abroad in Israel.
 Bubbie Ruth’s Mandel Bread is a staple at every family gathering.
 I have her KitchenAid mixer and every time I use it to make her mandel bread, I feel close to her all over again.”

-For today’s blog, I used my KitchenAid mixer in memory of Beth’s Bubbie Ruth.
+I use my KitchenAid mixer to make these, in memory of Beth’s Bubbie Ruth.
 You can use an electric hand mixer if you prefer.
 Note that I’ve included a Soft Mandel Bread Variation at the end of the recipe for those who prefer a softer version of this cookie.

-A special thanks to Beth for sharing this delicious recipe with the Shiksa in the Kitchen blog!
+A special thanks to Beth for sharing this delicious recipe!

 - 1 cup vegetable oil